SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It's open for visitors all year long and is one of the best outdoor activities in the Bay Area.

-In addition to Napa and Sonoma, the Bay Area is also home to a few lesser-known wine-tasting regions.
+In addition to Napa and Sonoma, the Bay Area is also home to a few lesser-known wine-making and wine-tasting regions.
 One of my favorites is Livermore Valley!

 Many of the tasting rooms are small and personal.
 The last time I tasted here, the owner of 3 Steves and his son offered us a tour of their facility and the chance to sample some of their tasty wines.

-The exciting thing is that some of these facilities have been around for decades, as Wente started production in this region in 1883!
+The exciting thing is that some of these facilities have been around much longer than the more famous Napa wineries, as Wente started production in this region in 1883!

 They are more than just the oldest facility in Livermore Valley.
 They are "the oldest continuously operating, family-owned winery in the United States."

 In addition to Muir Woods and Point Reyes National Seashore, you will find hundreds of unique places to go hiking.
-They range from short urban hikes, such as to the top of Twin Peaks, to longer hikes, such as those in Tilden Regional Park near Berkeley.
+They range from short urban hikes, like Twin Peaks in the city, to longer hikes, such as those in Tilden Regional Park near Berkeley.

-You'll find both flat hikes, such as the hike along Crissy Field in San Francisco, to some with steep inclines, such as the Dipsea Trail in Marin County.
+You'll find both flat hikes, such as that along Crissy Field on San Francisco's northern waterfront, to some with steep inclines, such as the Dipsea Trail in Marin County.

-My favorites include the walk along Lands End, Henry Cowell Redwoods State Park, and in and around Mt.
+My favorites include the walk at Lands End, Henry Cowell Redwoods State Park, and in and around Mt.
 Diablo.

 >> Find some of my favorite urban hikes around San Francisco